earthdaily/EDA-Documentation/Console/MosaicUI.md

 ![AllOrdersFull](../Images/EarthMosaicsUI/MosaicDashboardOrder.png)

 Upon submission, you will see that your order is in In Progress state.
-There is a button on top right of the panel if you want to View all of your Mosaic Orders on the Visualizer (map)
+There is a button on top right of the panel if you want to View all of your Mosaic Orders on the Visualizer (opens the EarthPlatform in a new tab with your Mosaic products displayed)

 ![AllOrders](../Images/EarthMosaicsUI/MosaicAllOrdersList.png)